≡ Menu

 And while…

-Physical Characteristics of the Labradoodle
+Physical Characteristics

-• The Standard Labradoodle is the biggest, and weighs 45 to 100 pounds.
+- The Standard Labradoodle is the biggest and weighs 45 to 100 pounds.

-• The Medium Sized Labradoodle weighs between 30 to 45 pounds.
+- The Medium-Sized Labradoodle weighs between 30 to 45 pounds.

 The first-generation…

-It should be pointed out that some Labradoodles look very much like a poodle, while others look pretty much the same as a Labrador Retriever.
+Labradoodles vary from each other in appearance, personality, and temperament.
+But the new, multi-generational Labradoodles are more similar, mainly because they have been bred from other Australian Labradoodles.
+However, it should be pointed out that some Labradoodles look very much like a poodle, while others look pretty much the same as a Labrador Retriever.

 But regardless of…

-Which parental breed a Labradoodle resembles most, there is no question that these dogs are very attractive.
-They have a soft coat type, and don’t shed much.
-Their double coat is hypoallergenic, which means it is unlikely to cause an allergic reaction in humans.
+Which parental breed does a Labradoodle resemble most?
+There is no question that these dogs are beautiful.
+They have a soft coat type and don’t shed much.
+Their double coat is hypoallergenic, unlikely to cause an allergic reaction in humans.
+It can be instantly recognized as a Labradoodle from its long muzzle, small brown eyes covered by soft curls, and droopy, furry ears.

 Personality and Temperament

-The Labradoodle is playful, intelligent dog that makes for a perfect family pet.
+The Labradoodle is a playful, intelligent dog that is a perfect family pet.
 He is very friendly, even with strangers.
-He’s also a very charming, exuberant dog that brings joy wherever he goes.
-Kids love him and he loves them back.
+He’s also a charming, exuberant dog that brings joy wherever he goes.
+Kids love him, and he loves them back.
+He makes for a perfect playmate for children.
+He is very active, always jumping or running and up to something.

 He has such a lovely temperament.

 He is never aggressive or angry.
-In fact, he has been bred NOT to be angry or aggressive, so it’s just not in his nature to be so.
-So you can count him out for being a great guard dog, but he can still make a great “watchdog” especially considering how very curious these guys are about the world around him.
+He has been bred NOT to be angry or aggressive, so it’s just not in his nature to be so.
+So you can count him out for being an excellent guard dog, but he can still make a wonderful “watchdog,” especially considering how curious these guys are about the world around him.
+We should point out that Labradoodles don’t like to be ignored.
+He is often like a cute little child who wants her mom and dad to be with her constantly.
+So, if you’re looking for a dog that doesn’t mind being “cooped” up all day, this might not be the “right” dog for you!

-You should only choose to work with a reputable Labradoodle breeder who can give you a complete medical history of the parents of the puppy you are considering adoption.
-You should also be very pro-active in your search and be sure to ask about any family history of the following conditions:
+Labradoodles are generally considered relatively healthy compared to their parent breeds, but that doesn’t mean they are entirely out of the “woods” regarding potential health issues.
+This is why you should only choose to work with a reputable Labradoodle breeder who can give you a complete medical history of the parents of the puppy you are considering adoption.
+You should also be very proactive in your search and be sure to ask about any family history of the following conditions:

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+And while many of these conditions may not be life-threatening, they can become quite expensive, particularly if they become recurring issues.
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?